djhaskin987/degasolv/docs/command-reference.rst

         --conflict-strat STRAT    exclusive      May be 'exclusive', 'inclusive' or 'prioritized'.
         --repository INDEX                       Search INDEX for packages. ** --enable-alternatives                    Consider all alternatives (default)
-        --id true                                ID (name) of the package --query QUERY                            Display packages matching query string.
+        --id ID                                  ID (name) of the package --query QUERY                            Display packages matching query string.
         --disable-alternatives                   Consider only first alternatives
         --add-to INDEX                           Add to repo index INDEX --card-file FILE          ./out.dscard   The name of the card file --present-package PKG                    Hard present package. **
         --resolve-strat STRAT     thorough       May be 'fast' or 'thorough'.
-        --location true                          URL or filepath of the package --package-system SYS      degasolv       May be 'degasolv' or 'apt'.
+        --location LOCATION                      URL or filepath of the package --package-system SYS      degasolv       May be 'degasolv' or 'apt'.
         --version-comparison CMP  semver         May be 'debian', 'maven', 'naive', 'python', 'rpm', 'rubygem', or 'semver'.
-        --version true                           Version of the package
+        --version VERSION                        Version of the package
     -h, --help                                   Print this help page

 Overview of ``display-config``